 Find out more on the Government website www.gov.uk/doctoral-loan

 Apply for this course

-Applications for the 2019 intake have now closed.
+Applications and selections for the September 2019 intake are now finalised.

 Applications for the September 2020 intake will open on 6 January 2020.

 Interviews are held in May and June each year (2020 dates to be confirmed).